elio-longevai/medicapital-lead-generator/README.md

 3.  **🌐 Web Search** - Executes concurrent searches via Brave Search API.
 4.  **🤖 AI Triage** - An LLM evaluates each search result for B2B relevance and ICP fit.
 5.  ** scraping & Enrichment** - The official company website is scraped, and key data points (contact info, revenue, etc.) are extracted.
 6.  **🔎 Completeness Check & Refinement Loop** - The system checks if critical data is missing.
 If so, it generates and executes new, highly specific search queries to find the missing information, merging it with the existing lead data.
+The loop specifically targets missing fields such as contact email, phone number, location details, employee count, equipment needs, and recent news to complete company profiles.
 This loop continues until the lead is sufficiently enriched.
 7.  **💾 Database Storage** - Saves unique, enriched leads to the database with smart deduplication.

 ---